 They sure got that one wrong.
 Obviously.
-Because we got the Second World War.
+Because we got WW2.
+And a lot of bad war movies.

 Simply put, the first step to learning from history is not to blame the other guy.
 If we aren't willing to accept responsibility for what happened, then we will surely repeat it.

 The Atom Bomb should have been, by all accounts of history, the last thing man invented.
 Mankind always, always, used its most potent weapons.
+No matter how deadly.
 No country ever developed a better gun or missile just for show.

-That, my friends, is the story of Genesis.
-Instead of what should have been, according to the flow of history, another battle of brothers, Ephraim and Menashe figured it out.
+And that is basically the story of Genesis.
+Instead of what should have been, according to the flow of history, another battle of brothers, Ephraim and Menashe, figured it out.

 The story goes like this, Jacob, before he dies, blesses his grandsons, Ephraim and Menashe (Genesis 48:12-20).
 In the process, he deliberately gives the younger son the greater honor.
-This is something that in previous generations would have started another sibling battle.
+This is something that in every previous time started another sibling battle.
 This time, however, it ends, as we are finding in our own time, with a greater blessing to mankind.

-As Rabbi Noach Wienberg explains, that is why we bless our sons that they should be like Ephraim and Menashe rather than like Abraham, Isaac and Jacob (our Patriarchs).
-More than we want our children to be great, we want them to find peace.
+As Rabbi Noach Wienberg ZT"L explains, the reason we bless our sons that they should be like Ephraim and Menashe, rather than like Abraham, Isaac and Jacob (our Patriarchs), is that more than we want our children to be great, we want them to find peace.

 Remember this message as you educate your children and push them to "be all they can be."
 It was not for a lack of very clever and well accomplished people that mankind continually fought with each other.
 Not genius, but the spirit of peace has achieved much more than anyone could ever imagine.

 Being great is good, living to your potential is wonderful, but living together in peace is better.
 In other words, it doesn't matter how smart you are, living together in love and friendship will achieve much more.